Bumblebees can perceive rhythm, despite their brains being the size of a sesame seed

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to support or refute the claim about identifying songs by rhythm alone.
+No evidence found to confirm or contradict the claim about human ability to recognize songs by rhythm alone.

 “Our new research, published today in the journal Science, shows humans are not alone in mastering rhythm.”